ericrovtar/ericrovtar.github.io/about.md

             <p>
                 You&rsquo;ve found my blog.
 I try to write posts regularly or as I think of them.
-Primarily, I like to write about pop culture and ways that truths are tucked away within tv, movies, music and books.
+Primarily, I like to write about pop culture and ways truths are tucked away within tv, movies, music and books.
             </p>

             <p>